 - An agreement is an offer made by one party with acceptance by the other party on some stipulations.
 A contract is an agreement between two or more people on particular terms and conditions in lieu of some consideration and is legally enforceable.

 The Indian Contract Act, 1872, Section 2(e), defines an agreement.

 The Indian contract act, 1872, Section 2(h) provides the definition of a contract.

-- An agreement can be entered between two parties either orally or by putting it down.
-At the same time, a contract needs to be put down and registered.
+- An agreement can be between two parties either orally or by putting it down.
+At the same time, a contract should be put on paper and registered.

 - Lawful consideration

 - Lawful object